Fractural/GodotBuilds/README.md

-# Godot Builds 🏗️
+# Godot Builds 3.x 🏗️

-Repository that periodically builds Godot.
+Repository that periodically builds Godot 3.x.
 Supports mono, all platforms, and export templates.

 This serves as a template for others to fork and easily automate building their own custom versions of Godot.